hortonworks-spark/cloud-integration/spark-cloud-integration/src/main/site/markdown/index.md

 ## Requirements

 1. Apache Hadoop built with the HADOOP-13786 committer.
-Implicitly this means that S3Guard is also supported.
+Hadoop 3.2+

 2. A version of Spark compatible with the version this module was build against.

 3. The relevant JARs needed to interact with the target filesystem/object store.

+1. Spark built with a compatible version of scalatest.

 ## Enabling the committer